HP LaptopHP Pavilion 15

 A photo of the motherboard after removing the CPU cooling system

-A photo of the retaining parts of the D panel
+A photo of the remaining parts of the bottom cover.

 The part on the motherboard